The most common DataTypes used in PowerShell are listed below.

 PowerShell has two built in variables $true and $false for displaying the true and false boolean values.

-There is also [void] casting an expression to the void datatype will effectively discard it (like redirecting to $null)
+There is also [void] casting an expression to the void datatype will effectively discard it (like out-null or redirecting to $null)

 To force a conversion to a specific datatype, prefix the value or variable with the type in square brackets, this is known as a Cast Operator and forces the chosen datatype: